 Next, take your mixing bowl and cut your lard/suet into small pieces and place in the bowl, and all the other ingredients and mix it all together.
 Keep adding the ingredients until the fat holds it all nicely together.

-Then employ one nearly 4 year Monkey to fill the containers with the bird cake mix ….
+Then employ one nearly 4-year child to fill the containers with the bird cake mix…

 Now I know you can just pop down to your local supermarket, pet shop or DIY store and buy ready-made bird cakes – we’ve done that ourselves in the past.
-But Monkey had so much fun today, making cakes for the birds, checking every five minutes to see if they’d set and then instructing me on where they needed to be hung.
-Do I think he’d have been that bothered with the shop bought cakes – nope!
+But my son had so much fun today, making cakes for the birds, checking every five minutes to see if they’d set and then instructing me on where they needed to be hung.
+Do I think he’d have been that bothered with the shop-bought cakes – nope!
 I can’t wait to see his little face when we see a bird having a little feast on our homemade cakes.

 This is a simple Make ‘N’ Do project suggested to us by the RSPB team.
 What do you put out for the birds at this time of year?